 Director of Marketing & Communications: Taryn Silver Lorthe

 Director of Disease Surveillance: Julia Maxwell

-Program and Marketing Manager: Laurence Mialot
+Program Manager: Laurence Mialot

 Assistant Program Director: John W. Ramatowski